unep-grid/mapx/readme.md

    - Solved an issue in view button when a zoom was applied in the browser: the nested circle was not well aligned producing a weird effect.
 Using SVG, the problem as been solved.
    - Update dependencies, see `app/package.json`
    - Changed the service worker generator to `workbox-webpack-plugin`
+   - Solved #277 where removal of a project did not remove releated views that does not had sources (raster, story, etc).
 - 1.5.11
    - Solved #276
    - Solved #274